FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 2.md

 				- A key part of the investigation is a feasibility study that reviews costs and benefits, and recommends a course of action based on operational, technical, economic, and time factors.
 			- A **systems request** starts the planning process and describes the problems or desired changes in an information system or business process.
 		- Systems analysis
 			- It serves as the phase for building a logical model of the new system.
-Hence, it will involve the investigation of any current systems, the identification for what could be improved, and the development of a concept for the new system.
+Hence, it will involve the investigation of any current systems, the identification of what could be improved, and the development of a concept for the new system.
 			- It answers the questions of who will use the system, what the system will do, and where and when it will be used.
 			- Steps
 				1. Perform requirements modeling, where you investigate business processes and document what the new system must do.
 You can perform fact-finding techniques (e.g., interviews, surveys, document reviews, observation, and sampling) to learn about the system.